rozzlethegreat/gitingStarted2021/README.md

 Statement | Truth/Lie
 ------------------|-----------------
-My placenta is in a fridge in London | maybe
+My placenta is in a fridge in London | true
-My father is in the guiness world records | maybe
+My father is in the guiness world records | lie
-I struggle swimming in pools due to my fear of sharks | maybe
+I struggle swimming in pools due to my fear of sharks | True